alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 #### `set-wrapped-token-template`

-A public function, governed through the `is-dao-or-extension`, that sets the reference template used to validate wrapper token contracts during permissionless pool creation.
+A public function, governed through `is-dao-or-extension`, that sets the reference template used to validate wrapper token contracts during permissionless pool creation.

 The `wrapped-token-template` is a list of code segments (as ASCII strings) that represent the expected body of a compliant wrapper contract.
 When a user submits a deployment proof via `create2`, this template is used to reconstruct the expected code and verify that the deployed contract matches it exactly.